A view of the downtown Pittsburgh skyline, part of the Pittsburgh metro area

 What Is Considered the Pittsburgh Metro Area?

-The U.S. Census Bureau estimates that around 2.3 million people live in the Pittsburgh metropolitan area.
+The U.S. Census Bureau estimates that around 2.4 million people live in the Pittsburgh metropolitan area.
 It covers a geographic space of nearly 5,300 square miles – around 700 square miles more than the Philadelphia metro area.

 The greater Pittsburgh metropolitan area is also a part of the Pittsburgh-New Castle-Weirton, Pennsylvania-Ohio-West Virginia Combined Statistical Area (CSA).
-This includes the previous MSA counties, as well as Brooke County, Hancock County, Indiana County, Jefferson County, and Lawrence County.
+This includes the previous Pittsburgh counties, as well as Brooke County, Hancock County, Indiana County, Jefferson County, and Lawrence County.

 What Is Pittsburgh Famous For?